Hugh Carleton, 1st Viscount Carleton: Early life

-Carleton was possibly born in Cork city, son of Francis Carleton (1713–1791) and Rebecca (d.1791), daughter of Hugh Lawton of Castle Jane and Lake Marsh, Co.
-Cork.
+Carleton was possibly born in Cork city, son of Francis Carleton (1713–1791) and Rebecca (d.1791), daughter of Hugh Lawton of Castle Jane and Lake Marsh, County Cork.
 His father was a wealthy merchant from a family which settled in Cork in the time of Charles I; he was also a powerful local politician, popularly known as "the King of Cork" for his opulence and respectability.
 Hugh's maternal grandfather, Hugh Lawton, was a member of the Lawton family of Lawton Hall, Cheshire, who came to Ireland in 1689 with William III.
 Hugh Carleton was educated at Kilkenny College, where he became friends with John Scott who stood up for him and protected him against bullying.
 In gratitude, Hugh's father became patron to Scott, the future Earl of Clonmell, and sent both the boys off to Trinity College Dublin and Middle Temple with equal allowances.

 Hugh matriculated at Dublin in 1755 and entered Middle Temple in 1758.
 He was called to the Irish Bar in 1764, becoming King's Counsel in 1768.